HuzaifaPatel/Deterministic-Finite-Automata/README.md

 # Deterministic Finite Automata
-A deterministic finite automaton M is a 5-tuple, (Q, Σ, δ, q0, F), consisting of
+A deterministic finite automaton M is a 5-tuple, (Q, Σ, δ, q0, F), consisting of the following:

 a finite set of states Q
 a finite set of input symbols called the alphabet Σ